cloudfoundry/haproxy-boshrelease/docs/mutual_tls.md

 ## Configuring HAProxy to Pass Client Certificates to Apps

 HAProxy can be configured to pass client certificates on to apps requiring them on the backend.
-This does not enforce mutual TLS at the HAPrcxy level, nor does it enable it at the app level.
+This does not enforce mutual TLS at the HAProxy level, nor does it enable it at the app level.
 Instead, it allows for HAProxy to accept client certificates optionally, which are then passed to backend apps via the `X-Forwarded-Client-Cert` HTTP Header.
 Apps must then be written to inspect that header, and perform a manual certificate validation based on the value of the `X-Forwarded-Client-Cert`